groundy

 Frequently Asked Questions

 Q: Is DeepSeek actually the best Chinese AI model?
-A: As of May 2026, DeepSeek V4 Pro and Kimi K2.6 sit at the top of open-weights leaderboards, with Qwen3.6-Max-Preview close behind.
-“Best” depends on the task: Kimi K2.6 leads on long-context and now SWE-Bench Pro, Qwen3.5 leads on instruction following, and Doubao Seed 2.0 claims top scores on math (with less independent verification).
+A: As of June 2026, the picture is more distributed than in 2025.
+DeepSeek V4 Pro and Kimi K2.6 sit at the top of open-weights leaderboards by Artificial Analysis ranking.
+GLM-5.2 (Zhipu, June 13) posts the highest SWE-bench Pro among Chinese models at 62.1%, ahead of Kimi K2.6’s 58.6%, though GLM-5.2’s numbers are self-reported and independent replication is pending.
+“Best” depends on the task: GLM-5.2 leads on reported SWE-bench Pro; Kimi K2.6 leads on independently verified long-context and coding; Kimi K2.7 Code leads on agentic coding token efficiency; Qwen3.7-Max (May 2026, 1M context) leads on long-horizon autonomous execution; Qwen3.5 leads on instruction following; and Doubao Seed 2.0 claims top math scores with less independent verification.
+[Updated June 2026]

 Q: Which Chinese models can I use outside China without restrictions?
 A: DeepSeek and Qwen (via Alibaba Cloud or OpenRouter) offer the most accessible international APIs with USD billing and no residency requirements.
 Kimi’s API also supports international developers.
 Doubao requires a Chinese phone number for standard access; ERNIE’s Qianfan platform is primarily China-oriented.

 Q: Are Chinese open-source models truly open source?
 A: DeepSeek-R1/V3 use MIT license (fully permissive, distillation allowed).
 Qwen3 series and ERNIE 4.5 use Apache 2.0.
-Kimi K2/K2.5 uses a Modified MIT license.
-Doubao’s models carry no open-source license — weights are not available.
+Kimi K2/K2.5/K2.7 use a Modified MIT license (adds attribution requirement above 100M MAUs or $20M/month revenue).
+GLM-5.2 (Zhipu) uses standard MIT with no commercial threshold.
+Doubao’s models carry no open-source license, weights are not available.
 Always verify the specific model version, as licensing can differ within a model family.

 Q: How quickly are Chinese models closing the gap with GPT and Claude?
-A: Analysis from Epoch AI and MIT Technology Review indicates Chinese frontier models, on average, trailed leading U.S. releases by approximately seven months as of 2025, down from a significantly wider gap in 2023.
-By Q2 2026, Kimi K2.6 became the first open-weights model to beat GPT-5.4 (xhigh) on SWE-Bench Pro, and DeepSeek V4 Pro sits second on the Artificial Analysis Intelligence Index among open-weights releases.
+A: Analysis from Epoch AI and MIT Technology Review indicates Chinese frontier models, on average, trailed leading U.S. releases by approximately seven months, a figure Epoch AI reaffirmed in early 2026, down from a significantly wider gap in 2023.
+By Q2 2026, Kimi K2.6 became the first open-weights model to beat GPT-5.4 on SWE-Bench Pro (58.6 vs. 57.7), and DeepSeek V4 Pro sits second on the Artificial Analysis Intelligence Index among open-weights releases.
+The picture on Claude has shifted further following Anthropic’s June 9, 2026 launch of Claude Fable 5, the first generally available Mythos-class model and Anthropic’s most capable widely released model, which sits above the Opus tier entirely.
+Opus 4.8 (launched May 2026, scoring 69.2% on SWE-Bench Pro against GPT-5.5’s 58.6% and Gemini 3.1 Pro’s 54.2%) remains Anthropic’s most capable Opus-tier model and is not deprecated.
+Fable 5 leads on agentic coding benchmarks including FrontierCode and CursorBench, and was the first model to break 90% on a core analytics benchmark, though Anthropic has not published numeric scores.
+At $10/$50 per million tokens, it costs exactly twice Opus 4.8 and substantially more than the Chinese models in this comparison.
 In specific domains (math reasoning, code, instruction following), Chinese models have reached or exceeded Western benchmarks at lower cost.
-The gap on multimodal and reasoning tasks at the very frontier remains, but it is narrowing faster than most Western observers anticipated.
+The gap at the very frontier is widening again following the Fable 5 launch, though Chinese labs have consistently closed prior gaps faster than Western observers anticipated.
+(Anthropic.
+“Claude Fable 5 and Claude Mythos 5.”
+June 2026)